"Sully"

 .

-Sullenberger and First Officer Jeffrey Skiles then directed thier aircraft towards the waters of the Hudson River.
-Capt Sullenburger said that the moments before the ditching were "the worst sickening, pit-of-your-stomach, falling-through-the-floor feeling" that he had ever experienced.
+Sullenberger and First Officer Jeffrey Skiles then directed their aircraft toward the waters of the Hudson River.
+Capt Sullenburger said that the moments before the ditching was "the worst sickening, pit-of-your-stomach, falling-through-the-floor feeling" that he had ever experienced.

 Continuing their descent southwards at about 125 knots aiming at the middle of the North River section of the Hudson tidal estuary roughly opposite West 50th Street (near the Intrepid Sea, Air & Space Museum) in Manhattan, Flight 1549 touched down and came to a rest on the surface of the Hudson waters completely intact at 3:31 pm.